Facts about Dmitry Medvedev

 Dmitry Medvedev Biography

-A protegé of outgoing President Vladimir Putin, Dmitry Medvedev was himself elected president of Russia in 2008.
+A protegé of outgoing President Vladimir Putin, Dmitry Medvedev was himself elected president of Russia in 2008, then stepped aside in 2012 as Putin took back the presidency and made Medvedev Prime Minister.

 Medvedev is known as a sharp legal and business mind with an interest in economic reform.
 The son of university professors, he earned a law degree (1987) and then a doctorate (1990) at Leningrad State University.